 Our Mentorship Program connects volunteers to local refugees for friendship and community.
 Individuals may assist with various needs, provide teaching opportunities, share meals, or celebrate holidays together.
-Training is provided to equip and empower teams to engage across cultural barriers.
+Training is provided to equip and empower volunteers to engage across cultural barriers.
 We ask volunteers to commit to 12 months under Juniper Refuge, and strive to build a lasting friendship.

 English classes are held Tuesdays 9:30 to 11:30am following the public school calendar, offering childcare, citizenship preparation, and local excursions.

 English partners meet in home for conversational English and citizenship preparation.

 Juniper Gatherings are in-home meals that bring Americans and refugees together for an intercultural experience, authentic dishes, and meaningful conversation.

 Volunteer, Employment Details & FAQs